 Note that water stress and scarcity are just two types of physical risk drivers for water users.
 Beyond these, there are a variety of other physical pressures related to water risk, such as flooding, drought and infrastructure decay, as well as legal and reputational risks.
-(Refer to the CEO Water Mandate's Detailed Definitions for water scarcity, water stress and water risk).
+(Refer to the CEO Water Mandate's Detailed Definitions for water stress and water risk).

-[PM3.3] In the reporting year, was your organization subject to any fines, enforcement orders, and/or other penalties for water-related regulatory violations?
+[SME3.3] In the reporting year, was your organization subject to any fines, enforcement orders, and/or other penalties for water-related regulatory violations?

-This question is only presented if in PM0.6 activities are selected from an activity group classified as high impact, and more 50% of your revenue is associated with the activity: Water Risk Matrix.
+Question dependencies Page 61 of 74 This question is only presented if in SME0.6 activities are selected from an activity group classified as high impact, and more 50% of your revenue is associated with the activity: Water Risk Matrix.